 Read on for the full Chefs Plate review and see what Canada’s lowest-cost meal kit can put on your kitchen table.
-We have an exclusive Chefs Plate promo offer code: MKC50.
-Simply click below to have it automatically applied at checkout – and get 50% off your first order!
+We 2 exclusive Chefs Plate promo offer codes: VEGGIECHEF60 for 60% off the Veggie Box AND MKC50 for 50% off all other boxes.
+Simply click below to have it automatically applied at checkout – and get 50-60% off your first order!

 If you’re the TL;DR type – skim our pro/con list below, or checkout our unboxing video.
 If you like to do your homework, we’ve got all the Chefs Plate details as you scroll down.